khufkens/phenocam-installation-tool/README.md

 On the command prompt of a terminal the scripts have the same syntax, in case of the windows script this would be:

 	PIT.bat IP USER PASSWORD CAMERA TIME_OFFSET TZ CRON_START CRON_END CRON_INT

+You will need the telnet.exe program to be installed on your computer.
+As of Windows 7 this isn't installed by default anymore but can still be downloaded from the Microsoft website.
+Full instructions can be found [here](http://technet.microsoft.com/en-us/library/cc771275%28v=ws.10%29.aspx).

 on Linux / Mac OSX this would read:

 	sh PIT.sh IP USER PASSWORD CAMERA TIME_OFFSET TZ CRON_START CRON_END CRON_INT
 or